Brian Laundrie's sister says she does not know where he is, and 'I'd turn him in'

-(CNN)The sister of Brian Laundrie has doubled down on her assertion she has no idea where he is, as authorities search for him after the death of his fiancee Gabby Petito.
+(CNN)The sister of Brian Laundrie has doubled down on her assertion she has no idea where he is, as authorities search for him after the death of his fiancée Gabby Petito.

 "No, I do not know where Brian is. ...
 I'd turn him in," Cassie Laundrie said in an exclusive interview with ABC's "Good Morning America" that aired Tuesday.